Claudiomics/multinational-retail-data-centralisation-project/README.md

 Welcome to the Multinational Retail Data Centralisation Project!

 This project is part of my journey through the Cloud Engineering pathway at AiCore.
-The projects aim is to centralise and query retail data from a multinational business using cloud technologies.
+The projects aim is to centralise and query data from a multinational retail business using cloud technologies.

 The script retrieves data from a multitude of sources on AWS, including an Amazon Relational Database Service (RDS) instance, a PDF document, JSON and CSV files in an AWS S3 bucket, and through interactions with an API.
+It then cleans these DataFrames and uploads them to a PostgreSQL database, generates the schema and runs SQL queries relating to the business model.

 ## Installation